MicrosoftLearning/mslearn-postgresql/Instructions/Labs/03-exercise-execute-explain.md

 ---
-uid: learn.wwl.understand-client-server-communication-postgresql.exercise-explore-azure-data-studio
+uid: learn.wwl.understand-postgresql-query-process.exercise-execute-explain
-title: Exercise: Explore PostgreSQL with Azure Data Studio
-description: Exercise: Explore PostgreSQL with Azure Data Studio
+title: Exercise: Execute the EXPLAIN statement
+description: Exercise: Execute the EXPLAIN statement
-durationInMinutes: 15
+durationInMinutes: 5
 ---
-In this exercise you will download and install Azure Data studio, and then connect to the Azure Database for PostgreSQL server you created in Module 1.
-If you already have Azure Data Studio installed on your machine you can jump ahead to Connect to Azure Database for PostrgreSQL flexible server.

 > [!IMPORTANT]
 > You need your own Azure subscription to complete this exercise.
 If you do not have an Azure subscription, you can create an [Azure free trial](https://azure.microsoft.com/free).

 ## Create the exercise environment

 In this exercise and all later exercises you will use Bicep in the Azure Cloud Shell to deploy your PostgreSQL server.
+Skip deploying resources and installing Azure Data Studio if you have already have these installed.

 ### Deploy resources into your Azure subscription